ShyamPradeepReddy/Butterfly_Species_Classification/Project Files/README.md

 ## 🙌 Contributing

 Contributions, suggestions, and improvements are welcome!
-Fork this repo and submit a pull request.
+Fork this repo and submit a pull request

 ---